Palliative Care is a specialty that helps patients and their families live as well and as fully as possible when facing a life-threatening illness.

 Established in 1996, the Palliative Care Service, part of the Department of Medicine, comprises:

 We work closely with the patient's primary care physician and hospital specialists, nurses, chaplains, psychiatrists and pharmacists to help meet the physical, emotional, social and spiritual needs of patients and their families.
-We work with more than 1,500 patients and families every year at the main hospital, the Yawkey Center for Outpatient Care.
+We work with more than 1,500 inpatients and outpatients and their families every year.

 Personalized, Family-Centered Support